zubinchopra/portaldocs/portal-sdk/generated/portalfx-controls-essentials.md

 ```

-1. Define the `_initializeControl` that initializes the control.
+1. Define the `_initializeControl` that initializes the control, as in the following example.

     ```typescript